apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 2.4, Spark will display table description column Last Access value as UNKNOWN when the value was Jan 01 1970.

   - Since Spark 2.4, Spark maximizes the usage of a vectorized ORC reader for ORC files by default.
 To do that, `spark.sql.orc.impl` and `spark.sql.orc.filterPushdown` change their default values to `native` and `true` respectively.
+ORC tables created by Spark 2.4 native ORC writer cannot be read by Hive 2.1.1.
+Use `spark.sql.orc.impl=hive` will restores the previous behavior.

   - In PySpark, when Arrow optimization is enabled, previously `toPandas` just failed when Arrow optimization is unable to be used whereas `createDataFrame` from Pandas DataFrame allowed the fallback to non-optimization.
 Now, both `toPandas` and `createDataFrame` from Pandas DataFrame allow the fallback by default, which can be switched off by `spark.sql.execution.arrow.fallback.enabled`.